NCIP/caarray/software/gui-installer/Readme.txt

 * For experiments created from 2.4.0 onwards, the experiment public identifier will be composed of the string "EXP-" followed by a number.
 Already-existing experiment public identifiers will not be changed.

+We gratefully acknowledge our collaborators at Yale and UPMC for their contribution of the Nimblegen parsers to the release.

+The 2.4.0.1 release addresses the following issues with the 2.4.0 release:
+* Fixes out-of-memory errors with the parsers.
+* Fixes null pointer exception in the upgrade installer.
+* Adds probe name validation to the data file parsers.
+* Adds a security patch to Struts 2.1.x.
+* Correctly validates Genepix GAL array designs with non-integer block header information.

 Known Issues/Defects